What does Magari mean in Italian?

 Italian: Vuoi venire al mare con me?

-English: Would you like to come to the sea with me?
+In English: Would you like to come to the sea with me?

 Italian: Magari!

-English: Of course, I wish to go with you!
+In English: Of course, I wish to go with you!

-2. Magari can be used alone to express regret
+2. Magari can also express regret!

 Italian: Ma poi hai avuto quella promozione a lavoro?

-English: But then, did you get that promotion at work?
+In English: But then, did you get that promotion at work?

 Italian: Magari!